Identify Predatory Conferences

 - The organiser’s contact details are missing

-- The conference’s technical programme is extremely broad and covers too much subjects and topics
+- The conference’s technical programme is extremely broad and covers too many subjects and topics

 - More conferences with a suspiciously similar name pop up in multiple locations